ChiLiubio/microeco/README.md

 The solutions:

 1. install the package when encounter such an error.
-Indeed, it's very easy to install the packages of CRAN in Rstudio.
+Actually, it's very easy to install the packages of CRAN in Rstudio.
 Just try it.

 2. install the packages in advance.
 We recommend this solution if you are interest in most of the methods in the microeco package.